Common QR Code Mistakes Big Brands Make + Ways to Avoid Them

 Buick, an automobile company, launched a QR code campaign in 2012 to promote its car’s eAssist technology.
 This information was shared through a video that people could access through a QR code printed on Buick advertisements.

-While video QR codes are useful, the problem is that it did not lead to anything else.
+While video QR codes are useful, the problem is that they often lead to nothing else.

 Once the video was over, people who viewed the ad were left with no idea as to what they should do.
-Neither the code nor the video did not lead to the product’s landing page, information on where to buy the car, or the company’s own website.
+Neither the code nor the footage led to the product’s landing page, information on where to buy the car, or the company’s own website.

 Dense QR codes in Grant Thornton’s printed ads